mattsedlar/RepData_PeerAssessment1/PA1.md

 But wait.
 You know how I have been ignoring all the NAs in my calculations?
 That could be a problem.

 How many missing values are there in the original data set?
+I already showed this above, but here it is again.

 ```r